VladAleshin/-kaggle-competitions/README.md

 4. IEEE-CIS Fraud Detection (https://www.kaggle.com/c/ieee-fraud-detection/overview)

 The goal of the competition is to learn how to define fraud transactions.
+Mertic ROC AUC, model lightGBM